Lushangtu123/CS-151-team-23-project/ReadMe.md

 | Phuong Tong | Updated MainController navigation, integrated module-info.java, project documentation |
 ## Project Description

-This is Version 0.6 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.
+This is Version 0.5 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.

+**Note**: This version uses **CheckBox multi-selection** for programming languages and database skills, providing a more intuitive user interface.

-## Version 0.6 Features
+## Version 0.5 Features

-### ✅ New in This Version 0.6
+### ✅ New in This Version 0.5

-- **Pre-populated Data**
-  - Automatically populates database with exactly **3 Programming Languages** (Java, Python, JavaScript)
-  - Automatically populates database with exactly **5 Student Profiles** with diverse information
-  - Data initialization runs on application startup
-  - Ensures consistent data for testing and demonstration

-- **Enhanced Search & Delete Functionality**
-  - Search students by multiple criteria (name, academic status, language, database, role)
-  - **Delete functionality in search results** - users can delete student profiles directly from search results
-  - Permanent deletion from database with confirmation dialogs
-  - Real-time table updates after deletion
-  - User-friendly success/error messages

-- **Complete TableView Implementation**
-  - All student listings use JavaFX TableView component
-  - Automatic alphabetical sorting (A→Z, case-insensitive)
-  - Action columns with Edit and Delete buttons
-  - Comprehensive column display (name, status, employment, languages, databases, role, flag)

-### ✅ Features from Version 0.5

 - **Complete Student Profile Management**
   - Create, view, edit, and delete student profiles